Why Color Accuracy Directly Affects Retail Revenue

 |---|---|---|

-For apparel and grocery retailers, reduced returns often offset the marginal energy penalty associated with higher CRI fixtures.
+For apparel and grocery retailers, reduced returns and fewer picking/selection errors can offset the marginal efficacy penalty sometimes associated with higher CRI (depending on fixture type, optics, and diffusion).

 Where CRI 90 Delivers the Highest ROI

-Not all retail zones require CRI 90+, but certain areas consistently benefit.
+Not all retail zones require CRI 90+, but certain areas consistently benefit because shoppers rely on color cues to judge quality or match items.

 | Retail Area | Recommended CRI | Reason |